regmish/design-patterns-in-typescript/creational/Factory Method.md

 /**
- * The creator class declares the factory method that is supposed to return an object of a Product class */ class PaymentFactory {
+ * The creator class declares the factory method that is supposed to return an object of a PaymentProvider class */ class PaymentFactory {
     /**